 15 Challenges for Primary Care Providers

-A recent article from Medical Economics detailed the top 15 challenges that primary care providers will face in the coming year.
+A recent article from Medical Economics revealed the top 15 problems that primary care providers will meet in the coming year.

 Challenge 1: ICD-10 implementation